-OFFICES OF THE SEVENTH CONGRESSIONAL DISTRICT OF VIRGINIA TO REMAIN OPEN TO SERVE AND ASSIST CONSTITUENTS
+OFFICES OF THE FIFTH CONGRESSIONAL DISTRICT OF SOUTH CAROLINA TO REMAIN OPEN TO SERVE AND ASSIST CONSTITUENTS

-Washington, D.C. – The Washington, D.C. office and the district offices of former Representative Eric Cantor will continue to serve the people of the Seventh Congressional District of Virginia under the supervision of the Clerk of the House of Representatives.
-Representative Cantor resigned from Congress effective 6:00 p.m. on August 18, 2014.
+Washington, D.C. -- The Washington, D.C., office and the district office of former Representative Mick Mulvaney will continue to serve the people of the Fifth Congressional District of South Carolina under the supervision of the Clerk of the House of Representatives.
+Representative Mulvaney resigned from Congress on February 16, 2017.

-The Washington, D.C. office and the Virginia district offices are presently open on a daily basis to accommodate congressional business.
+The Washington, D.C., office and the South Carolina district office are presently open on a daily basis to accommodate congressional business.
 Under House rules, the Clerk manages the offices when a Member dies, resigns, or is expelled.
 This authority, which does not include voting representation, continues until a successor is elected to fill the vacant seat.
-This is the ninth vacancy to occur during the 113th Congress.
-Fourteen vacancies occurred in the 112th Congress.
+This is the fourth vacancy to occur during the 115th Congress.
+Nine vacancies occurred in the 114th Congress.

-The Washington office is currently located in 303 Cannon House Office Building, Washington, D.C.
-20515, telephone (202) 225-2815.
-Mail addressed to the Office of the Seventh Congressional District of Virginia will be delivered through the internal House mail distribution system.
+The Washington office is located in 2350 Rayburn House Office Building, Washington, DC 20515, telephone (202) 225-5501.
+Mail addressed to the Office of the Fifth Congressional District of South Carolina will be delivered through the internal House mail distribution system.

 The district office is located at 1456 Ebenezer Road, Rock Hill, South Carolina 29732.

 Requests for further details should be directed to the Office of the Clerk